-The four appendices provide a framework with illustrative examples to help CREs think about how their CRD records could substantiate their climate statements, and provide practical and useful information to help CREs understand our expectations.
+This document provides illustrative examples to help CREs think about how their CRD records could substantiate their climate statements, along with practical and useful information to help CREs understand our expectations.
+It is split across the four thematic disclosure areas of NZ CS 1.